yuliiaye/weather-project/README.md

 This is my first weather project.

-I used React and axios to implement it.
+I used React to implement it.

 Here you can check forecast in any city in the world by typing the name in the input and pressing Enter or clicking 'Search' button.